divmain/js-seed/README.md

 ## Tests and Application Code

 The project is configured in such a way that you can write tests anywhere you want in the `frontend` directory.
-The Gulp tasks will identify test files by their extension: `.spec.js`.
+Test files will be identified by their extension: `.spec.js`.
 To keep things organized, we recommend creating one spec file for each application file, and placing that spec file in the same location.

 To see this in action, open up `frontend/js/main.js` and `frontend/js/main.spec.js`.
 The latter contains code that tests the functionality of the former.